Online Security Resources

 No one wants to have their identity stolen!
 There are two main types of theft to be concerned about when it comes to protecting your credit and personal information.
 The first one is "credit theft" or "credit fraud" and the second is "identity theft."

 Credit theft -- which may also be referred to as credit fraud -- is when a criminal makes purchases on accounts that you have previously established.
 The criminal will steal one of your credit card numbers and use it to make purchases.
 You will most likely find out that you were a victim of credit theft when you review your credit card statement and find unauthorized charges.
 As soon as you notice the unauthorized charge, call your credit card company to dispute the charge and have your account number changed immediately.
-If you are a Macon-Atlanta State Bank debit card/MasterCard customer and your card has been lost or stolen, call (800) 748-7365 immediately.
+If you are an MA Bank debit card/MasterCard customer and your card has been lost or stolen, call (800) 748-7365 immediately.

 Identity theft is when a criminal uses your personal information to open new accounts.
 In the case of identity theft, the criminal will obtain personal information about you and use that information to secure credit as though they were you.
 They will open credit card accounts, take out car loans and home equity loans in your name, leaving you responsible for the bills.